NeuroScape

 "Difficulty" bars confusing · Progress indicator too small · Bottom nav invisible.

-Before: words looked like buttons, distracting timer.
+Before Before: words looked like buttons, distracting timer.

 Words looked like buttons · Timer too distracting.

-After: boundaries removed for list-like appearance, timer reduced.
+After After: boundaries removed, timer reduced.

 Boundaries removed — looks like a list · Timer size reduced.